NBA Rumors: Adam Silver Floats Idea Of Eliminating NBA All-Star Game, Introducing Midseason Tournament Instead

 — Derek J. Brookmeyer (@derekbroo) March 1, 2019

 Whatever might happen, it seems that Adam Silver is determined to address concerns about an 82-game season.
-In an interview with USA Today, Silver noted that the tendency of top-tier teams to regularly rest players — sometimes during nationally televised games — to preserve them for the long season and playoffs is a by-produce of a season that may simply be too long.
+In an interview with USA Today, Silver noted that the tendency of top-tier teams to regularly rest players — sometimes during nationally televised games — to preserve them for the long season and playoffs is a by-product of a season that may simply be too long.

 “There’s nothing magical about 82 games,” Silver said.
 “It’s been in place for 50 years, but for the long-term planning of the league, as we learn more about the human body and the wear and tear of travel and the competitive landscape… invariably we’ll look at the regular season.”